xamarin/Sport/README.md

 #### Notes
 * You will need a valid Google account to log into the application
 * Parallax feature should be tested on a device - simulator will cause jitter
+* UITests no longer work due to Google's move to untestable UI - SFSafariViewController and CustomTabs UI is not queryable using UITest

 #### Authentication
 Sport employs Google OAuth2 authentication and exchanges the access_token from Google for an Azure authorization code using the [SimpleAuth](https://github.com/Clancey/SimpleAuth) library written by James Clancey.